drduh/macOS-Security-and-Privacy-Guide/README.md

 In addition to passwords, ensure eligible online accounts, such as GitHub, Google accounts, banking, have [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) enabled.

 [Yubikey](https://www.yubico.com/products/) offers affordable hardware tokens.
 See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) and [trmm.net/Yubikey](https://trmm.net/Yubikey).
-One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).
+One of two Yubikey slots can also be programmed to emit a long, static password - which can be used in combination with a short, memorized password, for example.

 In Addition to Login and other PAMs, you can use Yubikey to secure your login and sudo, here is a pdf guide from [Yubico](https://www.yubico.com/wp-content/uploads/2016/02/Yubico_YubiKeyMacOSXLogin_en.pdf).
-Yubikey are a bit pricey, there is cheaper alternative, but not as capable, [U2F Zero](https://www.u2fzero.com/).
+[U2F Zero](https://u2fzero.com/) is a Yubikey alternative to consider.

 ## Backup

 Always encrypt files locally before backing them up to external media or online services.

-One way is to use a symmetric cipher with GPG and a password of your choosing.
-Files can also be encrypted to a public key with GPG, with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide).
+One way is to use a GPG with a static password or your own public key (with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide)).

-To compress and encrypt a directory:
+To compress and encrypt a directory using a password:

 ```console
 $ tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg